Ugo Humbert: 2024: Second ATP 500 title, top 15, first Masters final

+2025: Australian Open fourth round, early season end, out of top 30

+Seeded 14th at the Australian Open, with wins over qualifiers Matteo Gigante and Hady Habib, followed by the retirement of 20th seed Arthur Fils, Humbert reached the fourth round.
+He lost to second seed Alexander Zverev in four sets.

+At the 2025 Libéma Open Humbert reached the semifinals with a win over eight seed Nuno Borges.: He lost to Gabriel Diallo in the semifinal.

+Humbert ended his season early after withdrawing from the 2025 Rolex Paris Masters where he was the previous year finalist.

 Coaches

 From late 2020 onwards to 2022, it was made clear the Humbert's main coach was Nicolas Copin, who coaches at the Allin Academy (tennis).
 He was also coached by Thierry Ascione, former top 100 tennis player from France.
-In the summer of 2022, it was revealed that Humbert had ended his coaching relationship with Copin, whether permanently or temporarily was not revealed.
-From then, Jeremy Chardy, also from France, who had been off the tour for a few months after revealing he (Chardy) had had a bad Covid-19 vaccine reaction, and was to be off the tour for more than a year, agreed to coach Humbert until that time.
-Humbert has continued his coaching relationship with Ascione.
+In the summer of 2022, it was revealed that Humbert had ended his coaching relationship with Copin.

+From then on, Jérémy Chardy, also from France, who had been off the tour for a few months after revealing he (Chardy) had had a bad COVID-19 vaccine reaction, and was to be off the tour for more than a year, agreed to coach Humbert starting in July 2022.
+Humbert’s current physiotherapist is Laurent Tort, and he has worked with Holger Rune's physiotherapist Lapo Becherini in the past.

+En route to his 2024 Open 13 Provence and Dubai titles he was also coached by his girlfriend and fellow tennis player Tessah Andrianjafitrimo.

+In early 2025, it was announced that Humbert had amicably split with Chardy and Fabrice Martin was to take over the role.
+Martin started his coaching career as the French team captain at the 2025 United Cup which Humbert was a part of.

 Playing style

 According to his former coach, Cédric Raynaud, Humbert is a true offensive player who likes to volley.
+His favourite shot is his backhand and his preferred surface is hard.